Odeon (building): Examples

+Ancient Greece

 The oldest known odeon in Greece was the Skias at Sparta, so-called from its resemblance to the top of an umbrella, said to have been erected by Theodorus of Samos (600 BC).
 In Athens, an odeon near the spring Enneacrunus on the Ilissus was referred to the age of Peisistratus and appears to have been rebuilt or restored by Lycurgus (c.
 330 BC).
 Also in Athens, the Odeon of Agrippa was a large odeon located in the centre of the ancient Agora of Athens.

 The most magnificent odeon was the Odeon of Herodes Atticus on the Southwest cliff of the Acropolis at Athens.
 It was built in about 160 AD by the wealthy sophist and rhetorician Herodes Atticus in memory of his wife, and considerable remains of the odeon still exist.
 It had accommodation for 4500–5500 persons, and the ceiling was constructed of beautifully carved beams of cedar wood, probably with an open space in the center to admit the light.
 It was also profusely decorated with pictures and other works of art.
 Similar buildings also existed in other parts of Greece: at Corinth, also the gift of Herodes Atticus; at Patrae, where there was a famous statue of Apollo; at Smyrna, Tralles, and other towns in Asia Minor.

+Ancient Rome

 The first odeon in Rome was built by Domitian (Odeon of Domitian), a second by Trajan.
 In Sicily, there are at least two Roman odeons, one at Catania and another at Taormina.

-The Odeon of Philippopolis (present day Plovdiv, Bulgaria), with 300 to 350 seats, and the Odeon of Lyon are another examples.
+The Odeon of Philippopolis (present day Plovdiv, Bulgaria), with 300 to 350 seats, and the Odeon of Lyon are other examples.